calydia/blog-forestry-gatsby/src/pages/posts/people-who-have-inspired-me.md

   style and they have several amazing hosts with a superb sense of humour.</p><p>If you have any people in mind who I should start following, please send me links at twitter!
 I want to get my Twitter filled with inspirational tech people to help me stay motivated and involved in the newest technologies.
-Naturally I''m also interested in inspirational people in general, not all has to be about tech.</p>'
+Any inspirational or great personalities in general also apply here, not everything has to be about tech.</p>'
 photo_credits: Photo by [Jude Beck](https://unsplash.com/@judebeck?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
   on [Unsplash](https://unsplash.com/t/textures-patterns?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)